What Is Breast Reduction?

 Learn More About Breast Reduction Procedures

-Individuals who experience neck, shoulder, and/or back pain as a result of disproportionately large breasts are typically considered good candidates for breast reduction surgery.
-Patients considering this procedure should also be in good overall health.
-Other indications that breast reduction may be right for you can include the following:
+Individuals who experience neck, shoulder, and upper back pain as a result of overly large breasts, and who are close to their recommended healthy weight, are typically considered suitable candidates for therapeutic breast reduction surgery.
+This is somewhat distinct from aesthetic breast lift surgery (mastopexy). indications that breast reduction may be a good option include the following:

-In British Columbians, breast reduction in symptomatic large breasts is an MSP-insured service, and therefore a GP referral is required.
-A reduction performed purely for lifestyle and aesthetic preference may however be undertaken privately.
-To find out if breast reduction is right for you, please schedule a consultation with Dr. Bovill.
-She can answer any questions you may have and conduct a thorough examination to determine if this procedure can best address your concerns.
-In some cases, Dr. Bovill may recommend a breast lift instead.
+In British Columbia, breast reduction in symptomatic large breasts is an MSP-insured service, and therefore a GP referral is required.
+A reduction mastopexy performed purely for lifestyle and aesthetic preference may however be undertaken privately with a self-referral.
+If you think a breast reduction may be right for you, please discuss planning an appointment with Dr. Bovill through her office staff.
+They can guide you to the appropriate initial consultation.

-Dr. Bovill utilizes both the anchor and circumvertical incision techniques for breast reduction surgery.
-The anchor incision encircles the areola, travels vertically down the breast from the bottom of the areola to the breast crease, then follows along the inframammary fold.
-The resulting incision pattern resembles an anchor, and is also sometimes referred to as an “inverted T” incision.
-The circumvertical approach avoids the under breast scar but may reduce the dramatic shape change achievable.
-Dr. Bovill prefers the modern superomedial pedicle technique, which allows her to remove excess tissue along the bottom of the breast, while preserving blood supply to the nipple.
-This method helps maintain upper pole fullness, creating an ideal breast shape and projection with long-lasting results.
+Dr. Bovill offers both the anchor and circumvertical (‘lollipop’) incision techniques for breast reduction surgery.
+The anchor incision encircles the areola, travels vertically down the breast from the bottom of the areola to the breast fold, then follows along the inframammary crease.
+The resulting scar pattern is also sometimes described as an “inverted T.

-Ultimately, the best technique for your breast reduction procedure will depend on your unique case.
-In your initial consultation, Dr. Bovill can assess your situation and determine the approach that can yield the best possible results.
+Ultimately, the best approach for your breast reduction will depend on your unique case.
+During your consultation, Dr Bovill will assess you and your objectives, and propose the technique that can yield the best possible shape with optimal scarring.

-Following breast reduction surgery, patients typically require approximately two weeks of downtime, although more strenuous activities (such as going to the gym) may need to be avoided for five or six weeks.
-Mild soreness is typical during recovery, but any discomfort can usually be managed with medication.
-Swelling and/or bruising is also part of the healing process as well, but these symptoms should resolve within a few weeks with the final volume apparent at around six weeks (new bra shopping!).
-Over time, scars should fade and become less apparent.
+Following breast reduction surgery, patients typically benefit from a week off work, although more strenuous or ‘bouncy’ activities (such as running) may need to be avoided for four to five weeks.
+Mild soreness is typical during recovery, but any discomfort can usually be addressed with simple pain relievers.
+Swelling and/or bruising is also part of the healing process, but these symptoms typically settle within a month with the final volume apparent at around six weeks (new bra shopping!).
+While permanent, over time, scars should fade.
 Dr. Bovill understands patient concerns around reduction and lift scarring and works closely with her patients to ensure optimal healing and timely scar management.

-Each patient’s recovery is unique, so it is important to carefully follow the personalized aftercare instructions provided by Dr. Bovill, ensuring proper healing during recovery.
-Postoperative follow-up appointments can also help Dr. Bovill monitor your progress and identify any potential complications, should they arise.
-Additionally, she can provide you with more specific guidelines as you gradually return to your daily activities.
+It is important to follow the aftercare instructions provided by Dr. Bovill, including bra wear, as each patient’s recovery is unique.
+Postoperative in-person or virtual appointments can also help Dr. Bovill monitor your recovery and identify and treat any potential complications, should they arise.
+She can then also provide you with more tailored advice as you return to your usual physical activities.